jaimicore/matrix-clustering_stand-alone/README.md

 3. collection
 4. url (this may be an empty column but the column name is expected)

-The motif IDs in this reference table must be the same IDs as in the motif files, if this is not the case the program will stop.
+The motif IDs and collectio names in this reference table must be the same IDs as in the motif files, if this is not the case the program will stop.

-The collection names in the reference table must be the same as those in the matrix file table, if this is not the case the program will stop.

 Example:
 ```bash